 Channel Country is special because:

-Spectacular intertwining channels are carved through desert landscapes
+Spectacular intertwining channels bring life to arid desert landscapes

 Floodplains can be 40-80km wide in places

 Waterholes and wetlands provide crucial refuges that sustain the wildlife in these desert landscapes through long, dry periods

 When the rivers and wetlands flood, native plants rapidly germinate and grow creating lucious carpets on the floodplains for as far as the eye can see, and dormant invertebrate eggs hatch providing a huge foraging area for fish, turtles, waterbirds and small mammals

 The waterways form the foundation of several First Nations cultural stories, including those of Mowana (budgerigar), Multhuri (pelican), Magwiri (stork) and others.

 More than half a million hectares of the Channel Country floodplains remain under petroleum licences, owned by companies like Santos.

 Many other companies are actively exploring for fossil fuels